 On January 19, 2007, a purported shareholder derivative lawsuit was filed in the Superior Court Department of Middlesex County of Massachusetts against certain of our directors and officers, also naming Sonus as a nominal defendant.
 Another purported shareholder filed a virtually identical complaint.
 The suits asserted similar claims and sought relief similar to the derivative suits filed in federal court.
 On May 7, 2007, the plaintiffs filed a consolidated complaint.
 On June 6, 2007, the defendants moved to dismiss the consolidated complaint.
 The Court held a hearing on the motion on August 14, 2007 and took the matter under advisement.
 On November 12, 2007, the plaintiffs filed a motion to voluntarily dismiss the complaint without prejudice so plaintiffs could pursue an action in the Delaware Chancery Court to enforce their rights to inspect our books and records under Section 220 of the Delaware Code.
-The defendants' reasonable legal fees within 30 days of the Court's order.
+The defendants opposed the motion.
+On December 7, 2007, the Court granted the motion to voluntarily dismiss without prejudice subject to plaintiffs' paying the defendants' reasonable legal fees within 30 days of the Court's order.
 The Court further ruled that the case would be dismissed with prejudice if the plaintiff did not pay the defendants' legal fees within 30 days.
-The plaintiffs did not pay the defendants' legal fees within 30 days.
-The plaintiffs did not pay the defendants' legal fees within 30 days.
-The plaintiffs did not pay the defendants' legal fees within 30 days.
+The plaintiffs did not pay the defendants' legal fees within the required 30 days.
 Accordingly, on January 8, 2008, the defendants requested entry of judgment, and on January 16, 2008, the Court issued an order allowing the request and dismissing the case with prejudice.
 On February 5, 2008, the plaintiffs filed a notice of appeal of that order.
 However, on April 23, 2008, the plaintiffs voluntarily dismissed their appeal.
 The claim described above did not have a material impact on the Company's financial statements.